 The fourth pilgrimage stop at the site of the former St. Peter Claver Elementary School was led by parishioner Sandra Johnson, who noted that the first St. Peter Claver School providing an education for the area’s Black children was a one-room schoolhouse for grades one through five that was built in 1917 and originally staffed by lay women in the community.

-In 1924, the Oblate Sisters of Providence – the world’s first order of Black Catholic sisters – began staffing St. Peter Claver School.
+In 1924, the Oblate Sisters of Providence – the world’s first order of Black Catholic women religious – began staffing St. Peter Claver School.
 After a fire in 1928 destroyed the original school building, a new school was built there, and it was expanded to include grades six through eight.
 The Oblate Sisters continued serving there until the last elementary class graduated in 1966 and the school closed.
 Johnson noted how that school provided a first-class education to generations of Black students there, which paved the way for their academic and professional achievements as adults.

 Dr. Francine Hawkins told the pilgrims that “I certainly credit St. Peter Claver Elementary School with my Ph.D.”
 She attended the school from the first through the sixth grades before it closed, and she later earned a doctorate in communication science and speech language pathology.